robcharlwood/super-duper-minikuber/README.md

 To build the image that will be deployed to our minikube instance, we use [Docker Hub's](https://hub.docker.com/r/robcharlwood/super-duper-minikuber)
 GitHub integration.
 This integration allows Docker Hub to automatically detect changes to the project's ``Dockerfile`` and build and tag relevant versions of the build to store in their registry.
-Obviously for private projects images would not be hosted on a public docker hub, but for this open source project it will be fine.
+Obviously for private projects, images would not be hosted on a public docker hub.
+However, for this open source example project it will be fine.

 ## Versioning